Testicular Cancer Blood Screening

 - Body Mass Index (BMI)

-Painless Blood Draws by Nurse Luciana
+Gentle Blood Draws by Our Registered Nurse

-Testicular Cancer Blood Screening – AFP, Beta-HCG & LDH
+Testicular Cancer Blood Screening — AFP, Beta-HCG & LDH Testing in London

 What's Included